matheusbach/masternode-auto/README_pt-br.md

 * masternodeprivkey: **Masternode Private Key** #see resumen masternode install script
 * collateral_output_txid: **First value from Step 6**
 * collateral_output_index:  **Second value from Step 6**
-1. Save and close the file.
+1. Salve e feche o arquivo.
-1. Go to **Masternode Tab**.
-If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
+1. Vá até a **Aba Masternodes**.
+Se não aparecer a aba, habilite em: **Configurações - Opções - Carteira - Mostrar Aba Masternodes**
 1. Click **Update status** to see your node.
 If it is not shown, close the wallet and start it again.
 1. Select your MN and click **Start Alias** to start it.
 1. Alternatively, open **Debug Console** and type: